Skip to main content

 Key Principles:

-- Data Flows Down: The owner component passes the state down to child components via props.
+• Data Flows Down: The owner passes state to children via props.

 return (